alexpaul/Parsing-JSON-Review/Parsing-JSON-Using-URLSession.md

 ## 4. Where to go from here?

 1. Use the `lat` and `long` properties of the station to populate a `MapView` detail view.
-2. Use the `https://gbfs.citibikenyc.com/gbfs/en/station_status.json` endpoint to real-time bike availability of a station in a detail view.
+2. Use the `https://gbfs.citibikenyc.com/gbfs/en/station_status.json` endpoint to get real-time bike availability data of a station and show this in a detail view.
-3. Refactor the APIClient to use Combine as opposed to closures for asynchronous network call.
+3. Refactor the `APIClient` to use Combine as opposed to a closure for the asynchronous network call.
 4. Use persistence to allow a user to favorite stations.